-There are now 5 or 6 monthly magazines dedicated to life and property in Spain, for example A Place In The Sun’s Everything Spain Magazine and Spanish Homes Magazine.
+There are magazines dedicated to life and property in Spain, for example A Place In The Sun.
 They offer a wealth of information on many different aspects of living and buying in Spain and you should read at least one of them in the course of doing background research.
 All of them can be subscribed to and most of them are also available at newsstands around the UK.

-In recent years hardly a day goes by without some or other article on buying property or living in Spain appearing in the national and regional press.
+In recent years hardly a day goes by without some or other article on buying property or living in Spain appearing in the national and regional press (check out Spanish Property Insight in the international press).
 Though many of these articles have tended to focus on the ‘dream’ of owning property in Spain they can also be a useful source of information on the problems that people encounter.
 The Home section of The Sunday Times is a particularly good source of information on property and life in Spain, and the overseas property section of the Times Online website (www.timesonline.co.uk) is certainly worth a visit.

-There are now quite a number of overseas property exhibitions held throughout the year around the UK.
+Every year you will find overseas property exhibitions held around Europe and further afield.
 Many of them are organised by independent exhibition companies and bring together many different exhibitors, often from various countries.
-These types of shows are normally staged in one of the big regional exhibition centres like the NEC in Birmingham or Olympia in Earls Court, London.
+In the UK these types of shows are normally staged in one of the big regional exhibition centres like the NEC in Birmingham or Olympia in Earls Court, London.
 At the website you can find the details of all the big exhibitions around the UK.
-However estate agents and developers from Spain are also now organising their own private exhibitions on a much smaller scale.
+However, estate agents and developers from Spain are also now organising their own private exhibitions on a much smaller scale.
 These private exhibitions will be held over a weekend in a local hotel and will promoted in the local press.
 In this case there is only one exhibitor, though estate agents often invite a selection of developers to accompany them.

-This book focuses more than others on the process of buying property in Spain, whilst others have a wider remit and cover other issues such as travel, moving in and living in Spain.
-You may wish to read some of the other books to get information on a wider range of subjects related to moving to Spain.
+There are lots of books for sale that explain how to buy property in Spain.
+Some focus on the process of buying property in Spain, whilst others have a wider remit and cover other issues such as travel, moving in and living in Spain.
+You may wish to read several books to get information on a wider range of subjects related to moving to Spain.

 It is important that you do your background research in the right frame of mind.
 You are trying to build up a picture that will help you take the right decision when the time comes.
 Consider setting yourself a timeframe for carrying it out but don’t rush it.
 Start a file in which you keep all your notes and findings and try to be organised about the way your proceed.
 And avoid all contact with pushy salesmen in this period as, despite the fact that we all know their game, they have remarkable powers of persuasion and their input is not helpful in this period, if ever.